ankuraniket/Argocd-trial/provider-kubernetes-example/README.md

 # Provider kubernetes example

 This provider from crossplane can be used to deploy application on worker cluster.
-It uses kubernetes-providerconfig similar to aws-providerconfig for storing credential reference of working cluster.
+It uses kubernetes-providerconfig similar to aws-providerconfig for storing credential reference of worker cluster.

 Steps to use provider-kubernetes
 1. Install this crossplane provider on the management cluster.